sucheta90/book_my_events/README.md

 - I have created a parent container _SeatBooking_ that holds the below child components:
 - _SeatingHeader_ : This hold information like seats priced as per category and seat status.
 This information is passed as props through layers from App.js (conatains the hard coded Event Data).
-- _Gallery_ : This is the component that shows the seat rows and columns.Seats are of different colors, this is for users to identify the price range.
+- _Gallery_ : This is the component that shows the seat rows and columns.
+  Seats are of different colors, this is for users to identify the price range.
 When a seat is selected, the corresponding seat Id is then added to the array maintained in _state_.
-This change in state thus reflect on the cart view as well.
+This changes the parent state thus reflect chnages on the sibling compoenent _Cart_.
 - _Cart_: The cart extracts the Id and looks for the keyword, here is the _Color_.
 Accordingly updates the cart view.

 ## Future Implementation